Hungary's autocratic PM Orban addressing US conservatives

 His visit to Texas comes after new outrage flared back home over a speech in which Orban railed against Europe becoming a “mixed-race” society.
 One of his closest associates compared the comments to the Nazis and resigned in protest.

-Orban has dismissed the criticism, saying his government has no tolerance for racism and that he has not come under fire from conservatives in the U.S. Organizers of CPAC have rejected objections that Orban is an authoritarian and have praised him for pushing back against the EU.
+Orban has dismissed the criticism, saying his government has no tolerance for racism.
+He has not come under fire from conservatives in the U.S., and to some early arrivals of the three-day conference in Texas, he was a model leader who resonates because of his policies and personality.

+They praised Orban for his border security measures and for providing financial subsidies to Hungarian women, which Orban has called an effort to counter Hungary's population decline.
+Lilla Vessey, who moved to Dallas from Hungary with her husband, Ede, in the 1980s, said what she hears back in Hungary is that Orban is not anti-democratic.

+“I don't know how it happened that the conservatives kind of discovered him," said Ede Vessey, 73.
+“He supports the traditional values.
+He supports the family.”

 Even before Orban took the stage in Texas — America's second most populous state and one controlled politically by Republicans — Trump had already welcomed him to the U.S. while hosting him earlier this week in Florida.